-The book stands apart from other accounts of the Second World War since it was written in real-time and with all the honesty of a teenager who could not imagine that their diary would be read by millions one day.
+The book stands apart from other accounts of the Second World War since it was written in real-time and with all the honesty of a teenager who would never have imagined that their diary would one day be read by millions of people across the world.

-📗 Books for teenagers who do not want to read
+Books for teenagers who don't want to read

 15. Solitaire by Alice Oseman:

-A realistic and comforting portrayal of the trials and tribulations of secondary school without falling into any of the clichés.
-The main character Tori battles undiagnosed depression trying to find joy.
+A realistic and comforting portrayal of the trials and tribulations of secondary school without falling into any clichés.
+The main character Tori battles undiagnosed depression as she tries to find joy in her life.

-Touching on tricky topics such as growing up in the UK LGBTQ+ and juggling secondary school alongside mental health issues.
-The author herself has written a list of content warnings to help guide parents as to whether this book is suitable.
+The book touches on tricky topics such as growing up in the UK as a young person identifying as LGBTQ+ and juggling secondary school alongside mental health issues.
+The author herself has written a list of content warnings to help guide teens and their parents to determine whether this book is suitable.

 16. Noughts and Crosses by Malorie Blackman:

-The first book in a powerful trilogy portraying segregation in a parallel universe where the Noughts (light-skinned people) are underclass to the ruling class Crosses (dark-skinned people).
-Two childhood friends, one a Nought and another, a Cross grow up and begin to develop a romance that is forbidden and dangerous.
+The first book in a powerful trilogy portrays segregation in a parallel universe where the Noughts (light-skinned people) are underclass to the ruling class Crosses (dark-skinned people).
+Two childhood friends, one a Nought and another a Cross grow up and begin to develop a romance that is forbidden and dangerous.

-The universe in which Noughts and Crosses live in is similar technologically to Britain today.
-This is a new way to explore prejudice, power and racism.
+The universe in which Noughts and Crosses live is similar technologically to Britain today, and the trilogy is a new way to explore prejudice, power and racism.